ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move : Move all files with uppercase names 101-clean_emacs : Delete all files staring with ~
-102-tree : Make three directories with one comand line
+102-tree : Make three directories with one comand line 103-commas : lists all the files and directories of the current directory, separated by commas